 Geodesy is the science of the shape and gravity of the Earth, specifically for the geospatial community, this has implications for the types of geometry embedded in geographic coordinate reference systems based on geographic datums and their reference ellipsoid.
-These coordinates expressed as positions on the ellipsoid, geoid or surface of the Earth involve positions defined with respect to the equator1, and the Prime Meridian (Greenwich) and "local vertical" offsets from that surface (elevation or depth).
-Once the coordinate system is defined, the geometry is expressed in that coordinate system, see ISO 19111 for the coordinate reference systems (CRS) and ISO 19107 for representing geometry in any coordinate systems.
+These coordinates expressed as positions on the ellipsoid, geoid or surface of the Earth involve positions defined with respect to the equator, and the Prime Meridian (Greenwich) and "local vertical" offsets from that surface (elevation or depth).
+Once the coordinate reference systems (CRS) and ISO 19107 for representing geometry in any coordinate systems.
 For example, the Euclidean line with all its properties cannot exist on a curved closed surface like a spheroid because the properties of such a surface prevent the fundamental infinities embedded in the concept of a line.
 A curve may seem to be a line in a small area, but the infinity of its length in Euclid's geometry cannot exist in a closed finite surface like a globe or an ellipsoid.

-If a geographic representation system uses Euclidean geometry in 2D (\mathbb{E} 2 such as extrapolating from maps) or 3D (\mathbb{E} 3 either addition of elevation to an \mathbb{E} 5 system or embedding a 2D "Earth-like" (geoid) surface in an earth centered earth fixed coordinate system, ECEF), then they are engineering coordinate reference system (\mathbb{E} 5 or \mathbb{E} 3) and should not to be confused with a projection where the
+If a geographic representation system uses Euclidean geometry in 2D ( $\mathbb{E}$ such as extrapolating from maps) or 3D ( $\mathbb{E}$ either addition of elevation to an $\mathbb{E}$ system or embedding a 2D "Earth-like" (geoid) surface in an earth centered earth fixed coordinate system, ECEF), then they are engineering coordinate reference system ( $\mathbb{E}$ or $\mathbb{E}$ ) and should not to be confused with a projection where the

-1 The nominal measure of position with respect to these lines are expressed in angles, for latitude measured by the angular direction of the local surface vertical as it crosses the equatorial plane.
+&lt;sup>1 The nominal measure of position with respect to these lines are expressed in angles, for latitude measured by the angular direction of the local surface vertical as it crosses the equatorial plane.
 For longitude this is the central angle for the reference ellipsoid, as a rotation parallel to the equatorial plane with respect to the prime meridian.
-If the ellipsoid is a not a sphere the latitude " φ " is not the same as the central angle " ψ ".
+If the ellipsoid is a not a sphere the latitude " $\phi$ " is not the same as the central angle " $\psi$ ".